jsohlendorff/continuous_time_LTMLE/article.typ

 However, RCTs are often expensive, time-consuming, and in many cases infeasible or unethical to conduct.
 As a result, researchers frequently turn to observational data as an alternative.
 Even in RCTs, challenges such as treatment noncompliance and time-varying confounding — due to factors like side effects or disease progression — can complicate causal inference.
-In such cases, one may be interested in estimating the effects of initiating or adhering to treatment over time on a medical outcome such as the time to an event of interest.

 Marginal structural models (MSMs), introduced by @robins1986, are a widely used approach for estimating causal effects from observational data, particularly in the presence of time-varying confounding and treatment.
-MSMs typically require that data be recorded on a discrete time scale, capturing all relevant information available to the clinician at each treatment decision point and for the outcome.
+Discrete-time MSMs typically require that data be recorded on a discrete time scale.//, capturing all relevant information available to the clinician at each treatment decision point and for the outcome.
+Longitudinal Targeted Maximum Likelihood Estimation (LTMLE) (@ltmle) is often used for estimating causal effects in discrete time.

 However, many real-world datasets — such as health registries — are collected in continuous time, with patient characteristics updated at irregular, subject-specific times.
 These datasets often include detailed, timestamped information on events and biomarkers, such as drug purchases, hospital visits, and laboratory results.
-Analyzing data in its native continuous-time form avoids the need for discretization which results in bias (@ryalen2019additive @discretization2020guerra @kant2025irregular @sun2023role @adams2020impact @sofrygin2019targeted).
+Analyzing data in its native continuous-time form avoids the need for discretization which can result in bias (@ryalen2019additive @discretization2020guerra @kant2025irregular @sun2023role @adams2020impact @sofrygin2019targeted).

 In this paper, we consider a longitudinal continuous-time framework similar to that of @rytgaardContinuoustimeTargetedMinimum2022 and @roysland2011martingale.